marabesi/marabesi.com/_posts/2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry.md

 | 5v | RED |
 | GND | BLACK |

-The receiver sensor, was adapted from {% cite epitran --file 2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry %} as it has the wiring required but used with arduino.
+The receiver sensor, was adopted from {% cite epitran --file 2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry %} as it has the wiring required but used with arduino.

 ![KY005 wiring with raspberry pi 3 b+](/images/posts/2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry/ky005.jpg)